+Another great tip on how to clean necklaces and other types of jewelry is making the cleaning solution yourself.
 In order to know for sure your cleaning solution is gentle and safe, you can actually make it yourself.
 This is easy to do!
-Simply mix lukewarm water with a small amount of mild soap, like Dove, until it is bubbly and sudsy.
+Simply mix warm water with a small amount of mild soap, like Dove, until it is bubbly and sudsy.

 Tip #4: Never submerge the piece of jewelry for a long period of time.

 Any type of liquid can be detrimental to some certain pieces, especially jewelry with opals, pearls, or any other soft stone.
-In order to avoid keeping it in too long, it’s best not to completely saturate the piece with liquid at all.
-Instead, lightly clean your piece with a damp brush or cloth.
+Another necklace cleaning tip is to avoid keeping it in too long.
+To ensure you’re careful with this, it’s best not to completely saturate the piece with liquid at all.
+Instead, lightly clean your piece with a damp brush with soft bristles, a microfiber cloth, or other soft cloth.

 Tip #5: Use a soft toothbrush.

 You've made your solution and you know you can't just drop it in, so how do you actually clean it?
 A soft, lightly dampened toothbrush is going to be your go-to tool for how to clean and polish jewelry.

 Gently scrub your jewelry, paying attention to areas like the stones and underneath the prongs.
 Use slow circular motions using only light pressure.
 Don’t be tempted to use more pressure!
 Patience is the key to doing a great job.
 Gently repeat, repeat, repeat the brushing until it's clean.

 There is a right way and a wrong way to clean antique jewelry.
 Heidi Daus is your go-to place for everything about vintage jewelry!
 Whether you want to know how to clean the pieces you love or add to your vintage jewelry collection, we are here for you.